UnbearableFate/LoRI/README.md

 ### For LoRI-S:

 Before running the scripts, set `model_archive` to the path of your `LoRI-S` safety adapter and set `mask_path` to the path of the sparse mask for the downstream task.
-Alternatively, you can use the [LoRI-S safety adapter](https://huggingface.co/tomg-group-umd/LoRI-S_safety_llama3_rank_32) and the corresponding [sparse mask](https://huggingface.co/tomg-group-umd/LoRI-D_code_llama3_rank_32/tree/main/masks) from our HuggingFace collection.
+Alternatively, you can use the [safety adapter](https://huggingface.co/tomg-group-umd/LoRI-S_safety_llama3_rank_32) and the corresponding [sparse mask](https://huggingface.co/tomg-group-umd/LoRI-D_code_llama3_rank_32/tree/main/masks) from our HuggingFace collection.

 ```
 model_archive=/path/to/your/lori-s/safety/adapter